adacosta/mongoid_rails_migrations/README.md

 $ rails db:reseed (handled by mongoid)
 $ rails db:version
 ```

+All the taks listed above support the `MONGOID_CLIENT_NAME` environment variable in order to use multiple databases.

 To override the default migrations path (`db/migrate`), add the following line to your `application.rb` file:
 ```